blacklanternsecurity/MANSPIDER/README.md

 ~~~

 ### Usage Tip:
-Reasonable defaults prevent unwanted scenarios like spidering a single target forever.
+Reasonable defaults help prevent unwanted scenarios like a single target taking forever.
 All of these can be overridden:
 - **default spider depth: 10** (override with `-m`)
 - **default max filesize: 10** (override with `-s`)
 - **default threads: 20** (override with `-t`)